Driving in Europe After Brexit: What You Need

 Whether you’ll be driving your own car, or you intend to rent a car on the continent, this is your essential guide to driving in Europe after Brexit.

 Driving in Europe after Brexit – What Documents Do You Need?

-Also, each green card is tied to a specific insurance policy.
-So if you happen to renew your policy while driving in Europe, you’ll need two green cards – one for your old policy, and one for your new one.
+Each green card is tied to a specific insurance policy.
+So if you happen to renew your policy while driving abroad, you’ll need two green cards – one for your old policy period, and one for your new period of insurance.
 Speak to your insurance provider if this applies to you.